Back to Blog

 That fragmentation creates a subtle but expensive problem: every broker view feels complete when it is only showing one slice of the truth.
 You can feel informed while still missing your actual total return, your real allocation, or the cost drag created by your full setup.

 This page is not the how-to workflow for fixing that problem.
 It is the awareness piece: why fragmented broker dashboards mislead investors in the first place, and why relying on them for portfolio decisions is riskier than it looks.
+If you already want the step-by-step process, skip to the multi-broker portfolio tracking workflow.

 Where broker dashboards break down first